Victory Day 2018 and 2019

 |2019||23 Jun||Sun||Victory Day|

-Estonia regained its independence from Russia again in 1992.
-At that time, Victory Day was re-established as a national holiday.
-This holiday had a dual significance at this time.
-After defeating Russia for a second time, Victory Day became more of an Independence Day celebration for the country.
+Estonia regained its independence from Russia again in 1991.
+After this time, Victory Day was re-established as a national holiday.

-One of the most important things to remember is that Victory Day, on June 23rd, is also Midsummers Eve and the day before a second national holiday in Estonia, St. John’s Day.
+23 June is also Midsummers Eve and the day before a second national holiday in Estonia, St. John’s Day.
 Estonians celebrate for two straight days, with these holidays being celebrated by everyone.

 The day begins with the president lighting a torch in commemoration of the fallen heroes of the country.
 This torch is then used to light a torch for each county in the country.
 The torches are later used in the evening to light the bonfires used to celebrate Midsummers Eve and St. John’s Day.